zl03jsj/mupdf/README.md

 mupdf_path/platform/ios/Documents/
 you can use this folder directly.

-if you want show your appreciation, you can contribute money to me:^_^!
+if you want show your appreciation, contribute money:^_^!
 ![image](https://github.com/zl03jsj/hand-draw-algorithm/blob/master/hand_writing/%E5%BE%AE%E4%BF%A1%E5%9B%BE%E7%89%87_20171216183802.jpg)

 mupdf official website: